Hurtak/sshfs-box/README.md

 ## Features

-- One tool to manage all of your sshfs remote directories.
+- One tool to manage all of your SSHFS remote directories.

 <img src="img/docs-1.png" style="width: 100%">

-- Great error messages telling you exactly what went wrong.
+- Great error messages that will tell you exactly what went wrong.
-- Error recovery, in case there is any broken hanging sshfs proceses, sshfs-box will give you option to kill them.
+- Error recovery, in case there is any broken hanging SSHFS processes, sshfs-box will give you option to kill them.

 <img src="img/docs-2.png" style="width: 100%">